Trusted By:

 Reporting

-The green finance course trainer is a former investment banker, green and sustainable finance expert.
+A former investment banker, sustainable finance and green finance expert delivers Redcliffe Training’s net zero training courses.
 Most recently, he led the Centre for Sustainable Finance at the University of Cambridge Institute for Sustainability Leadership (CISL), which helps financial institutions play a leading role in building a more sustainable economy.
-He led work across the finance industry, including with banks, insurers and investors, producing cutting-edge research, tools and frameworks that drive change in how institutions work with the wider economy, ensuring they manage risks and grasp new business opportunities.
+He led work across the finance industry, which includes banks, insurers and investors.
+Particularly focusing on producing cutting-edge research, tools and frameworks that drive change in how institutions work with the wider economy, ensuring they manage risks and grasp new business opportunities.

 He also sat on the Advisory Panel for GFANZ (The Glasgow Financial Alliance for Net Zero), providing expertise, critique and support to the finance industry in developing robust and credible net zero transition plans.